There are a number of requirements that you should be aware of before advertising, contracting, and/or installing solar panels.

 Connecting to the electricity distribution network

-Go to the NSW Planning & Environment website to find a list of ASP's and their contact details.
+Go to the Department of Planning, Industry and Environment website to find a list of ASP's and their contact details.

 Compulsory home building compensation cover